ECOSTAR DC50 SPECIAL

 OCTOBER 2014 STANDSTILL - Realizing that funding for the concept was a pipe dream, we relegated development to the slow lane.
 The world's most versatile EV design now sports skirts at the front and rear.
 The challenge for the ECOSTAR DC50 (Direct Current motors and 50kW) special, is to reduce the long standing 80 second recharging world record, to less that 30 seconds.
 We know it is possible to get this down below 10 seconds.
 At present we have no budget for technology that challenges IC engines and fast charge - essential though that may be for a truly circular economy - it is innovation that is too far ahead of its time to be considered a good commercial risk.
 We are an R&D company that maybe should have an academic constitution.
 We are not yet a trading concern or manufacturer.

-ON ICE, JANUARY 2016 - One day we hope the political will might be with us - when (if the funding rules change dramatically) you can watch this car turn into a motoring gem, as it rises like a Phoenix from the ashes.
+ON ICE, JANUARY 2016 ± 2019 - One day we hope the political will might be with us - when (if the funding rules change dramatically) you can watch this car turn into a motoring gem, as it rises like a Phoenix from the ashes.
 We are a non-trading company in waiting.
-If we'd been a university we would have been eligible for 100% funding and this car would have been exhibited and written about such that all world leaders can see the potential.
+If we'd been a university we would have been eligible for 100% funding and this car would have been exhibited and written about such that all world leaders could see the potential.
 Disruptive technology like this should be state funded, not for SMEs to risk all - as we say - swimming against current thinking.

 STOP PRESS: WITH LITTLE OR NO POLITICAL WILL AND OTHER MATTERS PRESSING, WE'VE PLACED THIS PROJECT ON HOLD IN FAVOUR OF SEAVAX.